-The bill also provides exceptions for individuals who create or use software for the purpose of investigating violations or conducting research on security vulnerabilities, as long as these activities are aimed at advancing knowledge in computer security.
+The bill also provides exceptions for individuals who create or use software for the purpose of investigating violations or conducting research on security flaws, as long as these activities are aimed at advancing knowledge in computer security.
 Furthermore, it allows operators, primary ticket platforms, or rights holders who suffer damages due to violations of this act to pursue civil action for compensation, including a specified amount for each ticket sold in violation.
 The bill defines key terms such as "operator," "rights holder," and "venue" to clarify the scope of its application.
 The act is set to take effect 60 days after its passage.

 Statutes/Laws affected: Printer's No. 1164 (Mar 31, 2025): P.L.1224, No.387